SAP-samples/teched2022-IN280/exercises/ex2/README.md

 8. [Configure the ProcessDirect channels correctly and deploy integration flow successfully](./ex26/)

-9. In SAP Cloud ALM see the alerting again
+9. [Watch the resolved deployment exception](./ex27/) in the SAP Cloud ALM

 ## Summary